sporto/elm-tutorial/en/01-foundations/05-union-types.md

      type        constructors
 ```

 In this example `State` is the `type`.
 And `Pending, Done and Failed` are constructors.
-This are called constructors because you construct a new instance of this type using them. e.g.
+These are called constructors because you construct a new instance of this type using them. e.g.

 ```elm
 pendingState = Pending